thomas-lamiaux/coq/doc/sphinx/language/core/basic.rst

 to improve readability and presentation.

-In the grammar presented in this manual, the terminal symbols are black (e.g. :n:`forall`), whereas the nonterminals are green, italic and hyperlinked (e.g. :n:`@term`).
+In the grammar presented in this manual, the terminal symbols are black (e.g. :n:`forall`), whereas the nonterminals are orange, italic and hyperlinked (e.g. :n:`@term`).
 Some syntax is represented graphically using the following kinds of blocks: